atanas-bitrise/Bitrise-iOS-Sample/README.md

 Forked Simple iOS Project

-Working bitrise.yml included in the root of the project
+Working bitrise.yml included in the root of the project.

 bitrise.yml builds iOS .ipa and runs tests